Follow

 </Directory>

-If you want to disable directory listing for all content in the /var/www/ default directory, change the block above to the one below.
+If you want to disable directory listing for all content within the /var/www/ default directory, modify the block as shown below.

 <Directory /var/www/>